Starbix/Infrared_Marble/README.md

 > Kernel" buttons, and choose the `infrared-marble` environment from the list.

 ## Login and Authorization

+> [!WARNING] The following is sensitive information.
+If the repo should become
+> public, please remove this information first (git-filter-repo)

 The Black Marble dataset requires users to authenticate with a Bearer token.
 This can be set up from the account I set up: